 Clearly, it costs an employer more to pay overtime wages that is does to pay regular hourly wages to an employee.

-Not surprisingly, employers try to classify employees under one of the 5 commonly used overtime exemptions in an effort to avoid paying overtime.
+Not surprisingly, employers try to classify employees under one of the 5 commonly used overtime exemptions in an effort to avoid paying overtime our attorneys see regularly.

-While there are a number of perfectly legitimate exemption used by employers to classify employees, it is also common to misclassify an employee in an effort to safe money.
+While there are a number of perfectly legitimate exemption used by employers to classify employees, it is also common to misclassify an employee in an effort to save money.

 Whether you are an employer or an employee is may help to have a better understanding of the 5 most commonly used overtime exemptions.